deepbsd/Archtail/README.md

 There are some other things that have struck me though:

 1. Break some of the larger functions into smaller functions.
 Particularly lv\_create.
 That one is too big.
+UPDATE: Haven't done this, but I have re- organized the sequence of the functions into Utility functions, Disk functions, Installation functions, and Other functions.
+These could later be broken out into separate files.

 2. I want to have a list of all executables in the script and at the start of the script make sure they are all in the $PATH (or at least are all executable).
+   UPDATE: This currently works now, but the extra repo is not active by default.
+   Still looking into that.

 3. The user should be able to determine his/her own desktop environment or window manager.
 Right now they're getting Cinnamon and lightdm whether they want it or not.
+UPDATE:  This currently is how the script works.
+The default is still Cinnamon with lightdm, however.
+But whatever the user selects will become the default environment.

 4. I don't need to ask for whether to do LVM or not.
 I should probably just get the user's choice of disk for installation by default and install my usual LVM to it using ext4.
 I can build in whether it chooses GPT or MBR disk labels.
    Not sure on this.
 I could just survey the top Linux installers and see what they do.

 5. Is there a way to re-use the same functions for creating LVs and regular partitions?
 Seems like there should be, but I should find out.
+   UPDATE:  If I decide to do away with non-LVM disk prep, that will remove quite a few functions.

 6. Cryptsetup:  Do I want to bother with it or not?
+(Still haven't worked on this again.)

 7. Use a checkmark to indicate the item is complete on the main menu.
+   UPDATE: Creating an actual checkmark on a TTY is actually more trouble than it's worth, so I just created an 'X' in a box in front of each startmenu pick item.

 8. I should also check that archtail is being called by BASH and not zsh, for example.
+(Have not addressed this yet.)